Ronnie Hawkins: Early life

-The group had been performing a sort of jazz/blues something like Cab Calloway's music of the 1940s, and Hawkins sought to introduce contemporary influences to their repertoire.
+The group had been performing jazz/blues music similar to Cab Calloway's music of the 1940s, and Hawkins sought to introduce contemporary influences to their repertoire.
 With another new member, blues saxophonist A.C.
 Reed, they created some of the South's most dynamic music sounds. "[I]nstead of doing a kind of rockabilly that was closer to country music, I was doing rockabilly that was closer to soul music, which was exactly what I liked."
 The band encountered prejudice, as many white people in the American South of the 1950s could not accept an integrated band and considered rock 'n' roll and rhythm and blues the devil's music.

 The Blackhawks disbanded when his enlistment ended.
-Hawkins went back to Fayetteville, and two days later he got a call from Sun Records, who wanted him to front the house session band.
+Hawkins went back to Fayetteville, and two days later, he got a call from Sun Records, which wanted him to front the house session band.
 By the time he got to Memphis, though, the group had already broken up.
-Nevertheless, he took advantage of the opportunity to cut two demos, Lloyd Price's "Lawdy Miss Clawdy" and Hank Williams's "A Mansion on the Hill", but the recordings attracted no attention.
+Nevertheless, he took advantage of the opportunity to cut two demonstration records, Lloyd Price's "Lawdy Miss Clawdy" and Hank Williams's "A Mansion on the Hill", but the recordings attracted no attention.
 The demo session guitarist, Jimmy Ray "Luke" Paulman, suggested that Hawkins join him at his home in Helena, Arkansas, in the heart of the Mississippi Delta region, a hotbed of blues, rhythm and blues, and country music, an offer which he eagerly accepted.

-Immediately upon arriving in Helena, Hawkins and Paulman found Paulman's brother George (standup bass) and their cousin Willard "Pop" Jones (piano) and formed a band they named The Hawks.
+Immediately upon arriving in Helena, Hawkins and Paulman found Paulman's brother George (standup bass) and their cousin Willard "Pop" Jones (piano) and formed a band they named the Hawks.
 Drummer Levon Helm, who had grown up in nearby Turkey Scratch, Arkansas, first played with the group at the Delta Supper Club in early 1957 when George Paulman invited him to sit in them for their closing set.
 Helm reminisced years later that Hawkins, accompanied by Luke Paulman, drove his Model A out to the Helm's cotton farm, arriving in a cloud of dust to talk to Helm's parents.
-Helm remembered him as "a big ol' boy in tight pants, sharp shoes and a pompadour hanging down his forehead."
-Helm listened to Hawkins negotiate an agreement with his parents, who insisted that he graduate high school before he could join The Hawks and go to Canada.
+Helm remembered him as "a big ol' boy in tight pants, sharp shoes, and a pompadour hanging down his forehead."
+Helm listened to Hawkins negotiate an agreement with his parents, who insisted that he graduate from high school before he could join the Hawks and go to Canada.
 Helm practiced diligently on a makeshift drum kit to improve his skills, and when he graduated in May, he was good enough to play drums in the band.

 Hawkins's live act included back flips and a "camel walk" that preceded Michael Jackson's similar moonwalk by three decades.
 His stage persona gained him the monikers "Rompin' Ronnie" and "Mr. Dynamo".
-Hawkins also owned and operated the Rockwood Club in Fayetteville, where some of rock and roll's earliest pioneers came to play, including Jerry Lee Lewis, Carl Perkins, Roy Orbison and Conway Twitty.
+Hawkins also owned and operated the Rockwood Club in Fayetteville, where some of rock and roll's earliest pioneers came to play, including Jerry Lee Lewis, Carl Perkins, Roy Orbison, and Conway Twitty.